Availity/sdk-js/docusaurus/docs/resources/env-var.md

 #### Optional args

-- windowOverride: String or Window Object which can be used to override the window which is used to determine the current hostname (which is used to determine the current environment)
+- windowOverride: String, Window Object, or `null` which can be used to override the window which is used to determine the current hostname (which is used to determine the current environment)
   - When a string, it will be taken as a fully qualified URL and the hostname will be parsed from it.
-  - When a Window Object, the location hostname will be used.
+  - When a Window Object, the `location.hostname` will be used.
+  - When `null` (or when `window` is not available, e.g. SSR/Node), falls back to `local`.
 - defaultValue: The value returned when one does not exist for the specified environment.
 If no default is provided, then the function will use the value specified for `local`

 #### Example